-Last time I was in the area, my partner and I climbed Breccia Peak just east of Spring Mountain.
-Road 49 was muddy with lots of potholes in the beginning but it wasn’t a big concern.
-Three cars were parked at the trailhead when we arrived in late morning.
-Lost Creek Ridge Trail was free of snow with some down trees, and it didn’t take very long to get to Bingley Gap where we took a snack break.
+Last time I was in the area, friend and I climbed Breccia Peak east of here.
+Road 49 was muddy, initially with lots of potholes but not a big concern.
+Three cars at the trailhead when we arrived in late morning.
+Lost Creek Ridge Trail was free of snow, and it didn’t take long to reach Bingley Gap where we took a break.

-At the gap the pup and I made a left and followed what seemed like a faint climbers path up the steep east ridge.
-Mostly class 3 or exposed class 3 depending on the part of the ridge we were on.
-Mostly we were able to stay on the ridge crest except at the outcrops, which we negotiated from the north.
+From the gap, pup and I turned left and followed what seemed to be a game trail up the steep east ridge.
+Mostly class 3 or exposed class 3 depending on section of the ridge.
+For the most part we were able to stay on the ridge crest until we bypassed the first group of outcrops from the north.

-The second group of outcrops forced us into a steep, narrow gully with wet moss on slabs.
-Luckily I was able to use a group of small trees to belay myself up and squeeze back out onto the ridge.
-Exposure and wet slabs didn’t seem to faze the pup, hmm…
+Second group of outcrops forced us into a steep, narrow gully with wet moss-covered slabs.
+I was able to use a group of small trees to belay and squeeze myself back onto the ridge.
+The exposure and wet slabs didn’t seem to faze the pup, however.

-Back on the ridge stayed on the crest while making our way through three small talus fields separated by trees.
-Snow appeared just past the last talus field, about 200′ below where the ridge flattened out.
-Glad I brought my ice axe for the steep snow sections.
-We bypassed the south ridge crest just before the summit block and made our way to the base where it became completely snow free.
-With a short 150′ scramble and we were atop the mountain.
+Once again we traversed on the ridge crest and got through three small talus fields separated by trees.
+Snow appeared past the last talus field, 200′ below where the ridge tapered.
+Glad I packed my ice axe for the steep snow.

-The main attractions in the area–Mount Pugh, Breccia Peak, Glacier Peak, Bedal Peak, and Sloan Peak–were all capped in clouds.
-I was thankful that it never rained despite the weather forecast.
-We spent an hour and half hoping clouds on those mountains would go away to get some good photos but it never happened.
+Main attractions–Mount Pugh, Breccia Peak, Glacier Peak, Bedal Peak, and Sloan Peak–were all still in clouds.
+I was glad that it never rained despite the grim weather forecast.
+We waited an hour and a for clouds to dissipate to but that never happened.

-Getting back down to the gap didn’t take very much time, and even getting around the outcrops felt much easier than the other way around.
+Getting back down to the gap didn’t take very long, even bypassing the outcrops going down was much easier than the other way around.